cs544-wisc/f23/p5/README.md

 ## Part 2: Filter and Join

 #### Q2: how many banks contain the word "first" in their name?
-Which ones contain "second"?
+Which one(s) contain "second"?

 Your filtering should be case insensative.
-We're looking for a number for the first part and an actual listing for the second part.
+We're looking for a number for the first question and a Python list for the second question.

 #### Q3: how many loan applications has the bank "University of Wisconsin Credit Union" received in the dataset?